 People want to travel by train

-The rail network today is half the size of that pre-Beaching yet there are more people travelling by train than ever in its history.
+The rail network today is half the size of that pre-Beeching yet there are more people travelling by train than ever in its history.
 Clearly huge numbers of people have opted to travel by rail which is a far safer mode of transport than the car will ever be.
 Economic cases to reopen railway lines predicts rail usage.
 Often the reality far exceeds predictions.
 Instances passenger volumes on re-opened lines have exceed ten times more than predicted.
 The Borders railway, re-opened in 2015, Tweedbank’s six-month passenger total was 183,918 and Galashiels’ was 104,593, well up on their projected figures of 18,978 and 20,567 respectively.
 The present mystic approach used to calculate predicted passenger numbers must surely be affecting the business case for opening of lines.

 For the reasons outlined, I don’t agree with the misguided view that travelling by car is less expensive than rail.
 We should be promoting rail travel as a way to save money overall and let the train take the strain.
+Read my top 20 tips to save money when you travel by train.

 Do you agree with me?